 Given the institutional and legislative background as well as the Government’s commitments undertaken for acceding to the European Union, the Romanian oil and gas industry was gradually privatized after 1989 (the year which marked the fall of the communist regime).

-In what concerns the upstream oil and gas industry, as a result of the privatisation process, the former state-owned companies have been privatized but the Romanian State still holds shares within its major players, such as Romgaz (largest natural gas producer), where it holds a 70% stake and OMV Petrom (largest oil producer and second-largest natural gas producer), where it holds a stake of about 20%.
+As a result of the privatisation process, the former state-owned companies have been privatized but the Romanian State still holds shares within its major players, such as Romgaz (largest natural gas producer), where it holds a 70% stake and OMV Petrom (largest oil producer and second-largest natural gas producer), where it holds a stake of about 20%.

-Are there any special requirements for or restrictions on participation in the upstream oil and gas industry by foreign oil and gas companies?
+Are there any special requirements for, or restrictions on, participation in the upstream oil and gas industry by foreign oil and gas companies?

-Until recently, foreign companies were almost equally treated as Romanian companies.
+Until 2020, foreign companies were almost equally treated as Romanian companies.
 The only restrictive requirement was to incorporate a Romanian subsidiary or a branch and to maintain it for the duration of the petroleum agreement.

 It is to be noted that the above restrictions have been enacted in order to implement the EU Directive 94/22/EC on the conditions for granting and using authorizations for the prospection, exploration and production of hydrocarbons.
 However, such directive only provided for the possibility of the Government to refuse issuance of new concession agreements on grounds of national security (point (i) above), while points (ii) and (iii) might be interpreted as adding to the EU Directive and could be further challenged on several Constitutional and/or European law grounds or even considering the right to property as established by the European Convention for Human Rights.
-Thus, it is expected for this legislation to be further amended.

 What are the key features of the environmental and health and safety regime that applies to upstream oil and gas activities?